While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 This Resume Format is Great For:

-The Student resume format is great for – you guessed it! – students and other jobseekers with limited work experience.
-This combination resume format has a touch of personality and focuses on the jobseekers skillset more than on her work history.
+The student resume format is great for — you guessed it! — students and other job seekers with limited work experience.
+This combination resume format has a touch of personality and focuses on the job seeker’s skill set more than their work history.

 Student Resume Pros: